What to avoid when pregnant

 There are a few reasons you shouldn’t eat raw sushi while pregnant.
 The first reason is potential parasites and pathogens in the fish that can cause both you and your baby to become ill.
 Now if you live far away from the ocean it’s a safe bet that the fish was flash frozen killing these nasty things.

 That bring’s me to my second reason, mercury.
-High levels of mercury is bad for anyone but even worse for your unborn baby.
+High levels of mercury are bad for anyone but even worse for your unborn baby.
 As long as you kept it in moderation it should be okay.
 The safest type of sushi you can eat though is cooked rolls, so you have no doubt.
 Again thing moderation.

 No soft unpasteurized cheese or milk